Kinematic Mapping of Giant Arcs: A New Method to Locate Lensing Critical Curves: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{secdata} summarizes archival data used in this study.
 In Section \ref{secMethod}, we detail our methodology, starting with an introduction to the principles of velocity mapping of lensed galaxies, followed by descriptions of the disk rotation model and a polynomial local lens model.
 Section \ref{secvalidation} validates the method via simulations: we construct a simulated Dragon Arc, based on the M74 galaxy, and generate mock observations under both JWST/NIRSpec and VLT/MUSE configurations.
 Bayesian inference is then applied to constrain the model parameters.
 Section \ref{sec:results} presents inference on the critical curve from applying the method to both simulated and archival VLT/MUSE data, as well as to simulated JWST/NIRSpec observations.
 In Section \ref{sec:discussion}, we will discuss the limitations of the current approach, potential improvements, and future applications.
 Concluding remarks will be given in Section \ref{sec:concl}.
-In Appendix \ref{app:a}, we study robustness of our results on the critical curve location against uncertainty in disk rotation modeling.
+In Appendix~\ref{app:a}, we provide a quantitative comparison between our inferred critical-curve band and several independent global lens models.
+In Appendix \ref{app:b}, we study robustness of our results on the critical curve location against uncertainty in disk rotation modeling.